Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

 \begin{theoremintro} Let $E$ be a countable Borel equivalence relation on a standard Borel space.
 If $E$ is treeable and hyper-u-amenable, then it is hyperfinite. \end{theoremintro}

 Before discussing the concept of hyper-u-amenability in more detail, we present some examples, and some corollaries of Theorem \ref{thm_main:hyper_treeable}.
-As mentioned, the first corollary is Theorem \ref{thm_main:Fk} itself, which follows from Theorem \ref{thm_main:hyper_treeable} since all the equivalence relations considered therein are hyper-u-amenable (Corollary \ref{cor: continuous action}).
+The first corollary is, as hinted before, Theorem \ref{thm_main:Fk} itself, since all the equivalence relations considered therein are hyper-u-amenable (Corollary \ref{cor: continuous action}).

 Our second application relates to a special case of the problem whether amenability implies hyperfiniteness, formulated in a famous question by Weiss in \cite{weiss}, asking if all actions of countable amenable groups induce hyperfinite orbit equivalence relations.
 Although the general case remains beyond reach, this question has been positively answered for various classes of amenable groups (\cites{weiss, SlamanSteel, JKL, GJ, SS, CJMST-D}).
-In recent years, there has been moreover a string of results \cites{Karp, PrSa, trees, Oyakawa, NV} proving hyperfiniteness for orbit equivalence relations of specific amenable actions of non-amenable groups---mainly boundary actions---starting with the case of hyperbolic groups acting on their Gromov boundaries in \cite{MarSab}.

 As we will see in Proposition \ref{prop:group_action}, hyper-u-amenability is satisfied by orbit equivalence relations of Borel actions of countable amenable groups, hence Theorem \ref{thm_main:hyper_treeable} allows to solve affirmatively Weiss' question in the treeable case.